thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/01_Write_Load_Test_Script/README.md

 * **VUCount** - The number of virtual users.
 * **LoopCount** - The number of loops each virtual user performs.

-Each requests from the test need to be correctly tagged in order to identify them later on.
-Therefore, we generate the **x-dynatrace-test** header as defined in a [best practice] (https://www.dynatrace.com/support/help/integrations/test-automation-frameworks/how-do-i-integrate-dynatrace-into-my-load-testing-process/) and containing the following key-value pairs:
+Each requests need to be correctly tagged in order to identify them later on.
+Therefore, we generate the **x-dynatrace-test** header as defined in a [best practice](https://www.dynatrace.com/support/help/integrations/test-automation-frameworks/how-do-i-integrate-dynatrace-into-my-load-testing-process/) and containing the following key-value pairs:
 * **VU** - Virtual User ID of the unique user who sent the request.
 * **TSN** - Test Step Name is a logical test step within your load testing script (for example, Login or Add to cart.
 * **LSN** - Load Script Name - name of the load testing script.
 This groups a set of test steps that make up a multi-step transaction (for example, an online purchase).